 Indeed, the probability of ending up in a default being greater, second chance loan organizations protect the profitability of their financing by applying a higher rate than a normal loan;

 The total amount of your purchase is therefore much higher once you have paid all your monthly payments;

 There are risks of fluctuations: because the interest rate is not fixed, a 2nd chance of credit exposes you to the risk of seeing your monthly payments increase if the economy causes a rise in rates.
 This is why it is preferable to limit this type of credit to reasonable amounts and not to finance your house for example.

-OUR ADVICES TO IMPROVE YOUR CREDIT
+OUR ADVICE TO QUICKLY IMPROVE YOUR CREDIT

 If your project can wait a bit, you also have the option of rebuilding your credit rating by taking out a credit card with a guarantee, for example.
 Thus, your new history will allow you to obtain a lower interest rate when you sign your 2nd chance credit.

 Above all, remember that the most important thing with an unflattering credit history is to stick to deadlines and not take on too much long-term debt.
 It’s not called second chance by chance!